profporridge/defogger-8600/README.md

 The script is totally based on bmork's original dcs8000lh-configure.py, which got me hopeful that the 8600 would be just as "easy".
 Since then I've changed by mind on the easy part.

+What's changed?
+The bluetoothd on the 8600 had a new patch to the gatt-example.c which quoted the arguments to set admin_passwd and tokenized the entire string received, so no semicolons (;) are possible in the otherwise arbitrary commands you can send to the default firmware with dcs8600.py.

 Things learned so far, in no order:

 * My laptop refused to change MTU on the BTLE packets, so nothing got sent in it's entirety, so I did all the BTLE communication with the camera from a Raspberry Pi 3 (Raspbian stretch/9.6, Bluez 5.43)